-Eczema, sometimes known as dermatitis, is an extremely common skin condition which causes symptoms such as dry skin, irritation, itching, and inflammation.
+Eczema is an extremely common skin condition that causes symptoms such as dry skin, irritation, itching, and inflammation.
 There are many different varieties of eczema, but the most prevalent by far is atopic eczema.
-This skin condition is estimated to affect as many as 30% of Americans and is most often seen in children or adolescents.
+This skin condition may affect as many as 30% of Americans and is most common in children or adolescents.

 Many young children grow out of eczema, but for some people, it can develop later in life and last for many years.
-Although the symptoms of eczema can be treated relatively easily, the underlying causes often remain.
-This means that flare-ups are a genuine problem for people with eczema, and are usually just accepted as an inevitable aspect of the disease.
+Although the symptoms of eczema are relatively easy to treat, the underlying causes often remain.
+This means that flare-ups are a genuine problem for people with eczema, who usually just accept them as an inevitable aspect of the disease.

 But what if there was a therapy that could treat eczema from the inside out?
 And could that therapy already be right under our noses, just waiting to be discovered?
 Let’s take a closer look.